gallowayevan/nursingfront/content/briefs/regions_brief.md

 {{< figurecustom src="/images/regions_brief/image3.png" title="Figure 3.
-RN Shortage/Surplus per 10K Population, All Settings, by AHEC regions" source="Source: NC Nursecast. https://ncnursecast.unc.edu/" >}}
+RN Shortage/Surplus per 10K Population, All Settings, by AHEC regions" source="Source: NC Nursecast. https://ncnursecast.unc.edu/" alt="A map of North Carolina broken into AHEC regions and a row chart where the colors in both indicate the relative shortage and surplus.">}}